 This course is divided into two sections.
 The first section explores critical contemporary topics in speech-language pathology, including: professional, legal, ethical, employment, societal, culturally responsive practices, and supervisory issues.
-The second section focuses on counseling as it relates to managing the needs of persons with communication disorders and their families.
+The second section focuses on courseling as it relates to managing the needs of persons with communication disorders and their families.

 CSD 545.
-Public School Methods in SLP.
-2 Hours.
+School-Aged Language Disorders.
+3 Hours.

-Examines issues critical to the practice of speech-language pathology in school settings including legislative foundations, legal and ethical considerations, strategic learning models for school-aged students, and other contemporary issues relative to public school practice.
+This graduate-level course will examine school-aged language disorders for children in pre-school through elementary school and the practice of speech-language pathology in the school setting.
+This course is designed to prepare students with the knowledge and skills for effective prevention, assessment, and intervention with elementary-level students who have communication disorders.
+Course content will also include legislative foundations, legal and ethical considerations, strategic learning models for school-aged students, and other contemporary issues relative to public school practice.